protz/mezzo/README.md

 - OCaml 4.01.0
 - a properly-working ocamlfind command,
-- the following packages: menhir, yojson, ulex, pprint, functory, fix, js_of_ocaml
+- the following packages: menhir, yojson, ulex, pprint, functory, fix

 We recommend [OPAM](http://opam.ocamlpro.com) to easily install these dependencies.
 Once the dependencies are met, just run: